j-terp/dominium/machina/personale/nebulosum.md

 ## Services

-The services that `nebulosum` will host for the local devices to utilise.
+The services that will be hosted on the device.

 ### Jellyfin